MasihMoafi/07-Predicting-Housing-Prices/README.md

 # Predicting-Housing-Prices
- Developed a model to predict housing prices using linear regression, handled bda data.
+ Developed a model to predict housing prices using linear regression, handled bad data.